Employment tribunal costs in 2021

 - Without prejudice tactics

-Costs with taking a case to Employment Tribunal
+Costs of taking a case to employment tribunal

 The law used to be straightforward enough that employees would often represent themselves.
-But it has become increasingly complex and most people will choose legal representation to guide them expertly through the process, and represent their interests, in the tribunal.
+But it has become increasingly complex and most people will choose legal representation to guide them expertly through the process, and to represent their interests in the tribunal.

-So, in considering taking your employer to tribunal, you will have to take into account legal fees.
+So, when considering taking your employer to tribunal, you will have to take into account legal fees.
 It is very rare for any employment law practice to offer a ‘no-win no-fee’ payment agreement for a case that is going to tribunal.